MacHu-GWU/pygitrepo-project/README.rst

     username:<username>
     password:<password>

+3. To publish your library, just ``make publish``.

 CI (Continues Integration) (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. `Test with travis-ci <https://docs.travis-ci.com/user/languages/python/>`_, basically you just need to:
     - sign in using GitHub account.
-    - toggle on your repo.
+    - toggle on your repo. just go to **https://travis-ci.org/<github_username>/<repo_name>?branch=master** and click **Activate**.
+    - if it is the first time, you can manually start a first build.

 2. `Code Coverage Test with codecov <https://github.com/codecov/example-python>`_.
+    - sign in using GitHub account, that's it! it is automatically on if you have travis-ci.

 .. _install: